consler/Karma/README.md

 ```

 ## Effects
-The less karma you have, the less attack damage, attack speed and mining speed you have.
-The more karna you have, the more attack damage, attack speed and mining speed you have. (not configurable yet)
+The less karma you have, the less attack damage, attack speed, and mining speed you have.
+The more karma you have, the more attack damage, attack speed, and mining speed you have. (very configurable - set attributes, ran commands when reached a certain milestone)

 ## Thing to be added:
-* Start a raid and end a raidw
+* Start a raid and end a raid
 * Karma leaderboard
 * Daily login karma
 * Smart responses for karma.yml parsing errors